charliepark/fat_fingers/README.md

 To be honest, though, they're far more likely to be typos than actual, valid addresses.
 For example, **it's more likely your users are mis-typing ".com" than that they're Cameroonian (".cm").**

 Fat Fingers elegantly handles all of the TLDs recognized by Google as "[generic TLDs](https://support.google.com/webmasters/answer/1347922?hl=en)", including .co, .fm, .io, and .me.
-In fact, apart from those four we listed at the top of this section, Fat Fingers gracefully handles every other TLD.
+In fact, apart from those four we listed at the top of this section (.cm, .et, .ne, .om), Fat Fingers gracefully handles every TLD in the world.

 ### A quick note for users running this on Ruby < 1.9